Table of Contents

 Read Time: 6 mins

-If you've been using Sonar and exploring the various features we offer, you'll likely have encountered the different articles provided in the knowledge base describing the usage of Sonar's GraphQL API integration to manage the data being entered into Sonar.
+If you've been using Sonar and exploring the various features on offer, you'll likely have encountered the different articles provided in the knowledge base describing the usage of Sonar's GraphQL API integration to manage the data being entered into Sonar.
 Webhooks serve a kind of inverse functionality to the API.
 While the API can be used to trigger certain actions within the instance (such as creating a serviceable address), a webhook is specialized in triggering an action outside of Sonar (such as automatically sending a letter to a customer through some 3rd party service when their account is created).